 That gives us a good starting point to compare the two services:

-Sky, however, have been planning ahead: their Sky Q 2TB boxes are ultra HD compatible ready for the August 2016 launch of their own UHD service.
+Sky, however, planned ahead: their Sky Q 2TB boxes are Ultra HD compatible, ready for the August 2016 launch of their own UHD service.

 TV plus broadband